-Do Don't 6 1 Place loyalty to the Constitution, the laws, and ethical principles above private gain. ₹ ¶ Use public office for private gain.
-6 1 Act impartially to all groups, persons, and organizations. € 7 = Use nonpublic information to benefit yourself or anyone else.
-6 1 Give an honest effort in the performance of your duties. ₹ 7∎ Solicit or accept gifts from persons or parties that do business with or seek official action from DoD (unless S. Protect and conserve Federal property. permitted by an exception).
-1 Disclose waste, fraud, abuse, ₹ 7 Make unauthorized commitments or promises that bind the Government. and corruption to appropriate authorities. Ø7 - Use Federal property for other than authorized activities 1 Fulfill in good faith your obligations as a citizen, and pay your Federal, State, and local taxes.
-87 Take jobs or hold financial interests that conflict with your Government 6 1 Comply with all laws providing equal opportunity to all persons, regardless of their race, color, religion, sex, national origin, age, or handicap. ~ responsibilities.
+Do Don't s Place loyalty to the Constitution, the laws, and ethical principles above private gain. ₹ ¶ Use public office for private gain. s a Act impartially to all groups, persons, and organizations. €7 - Use nonpublic information to benefit yourself or anyone else. s I Give an honest effort in the performance of your duties. ₹ ¶ Solicit or accept gifts from persons or parties that do business with or seek official action from DoD (unless S. Protect and conserve Federal property. permitted by an exception).
+5 1 Disclose waste, fraud, abuse, and corruption to appropriate ₹ 7 Make unauthorized commitments or promises that bind the Government. л authorities. ₹ Use Federal property for other than authorized activities 5 Fulfill in good faith your obligations as a citizen, and pay your Federal, State, and local taxes.
+E Take jobs or hold financial interests that conflict with your Government 6 Comply with all laws providing equal opportunity to all persons, regardless of their race, color, religion, sex, national origin, age, or handicap. ا responsibilities.
 Take actions that give the appearance that they are illegal or unethical.